huangyingting/bingo-microservices/README.md

 ## Introduction
 Bingo is a short url application based on microservice's architecture.
 It helps you create and share branded links at scale.

-The purpose to create this short url application for cloud native showcase is, the business case of generating and using a short url could be simple or complicated at the same time.
+The purpose of creating this short url application for cloud native showcase is, the business logic of generating and using a short url could be simple or complicated at the both time, which gives us enough space to demo a few of cloud native design principles.

-Below high level architecture diagram shows each componnent
+Below high level architecture diagram shows all related componnents and services
 ![high-level-design](./docs/images/Bingo-Design.svg)

 - **BF** - Singal Page Application(SPA), a frontend application written in Javascript with React.js who provides web UI to create and manage short url.